-After regional pilot programs in Hainan and Shenzhen, China finally allows the online sales of prescription drugs nationwide.
+On Dec.
+1, 2022, China's Administrative Measures for Supervising Online Sales of Drugs (hereafter referred to as the Measures) takes effect, allowing the online sales of prescription drugs nationwide after regional pilot programs in Hainan and Shenzhen.
 To ensure safety for selling drugs online, the Measures specifies regulatory requirements for online sellers and third-party online platforms.

 1. Qualifications and Obligations of Online Drug Sellers